-- 2. Payments to nonemployees specified in, and payments similar to those specified in, Rev. Rul.
+- 2. Payments of \$600 or more to any one patient or member in a Department of Veterans Affairs (VA) hospital or domiciliary under the VA's therapeutic or rehabilitative programs.
+See Rul.
 65-18, 1965-1 C.B.
-32, about payments to patients and members in Department of Veterans Affairs (VA) hospitals and domiciliaries under the VA therapeutic or rehabilitative programs. - 3.
+32. - 3.
 Payments as explained on page MISC-2 under Deceased employee's wages. - 4.
 Payments as explained on page MISC-3 under Indian gaming profits, payments to tribal members. - 5.
 Termination payments to former self-employed insurance salespeople.
 These payments are not subject to self-employment tax and are reportable in box 3 (rather than box 7) if all the following apply: - a.
 The payments are received from an insurance company because of services performed as an insurance salesperson for the company. - b.
 The payments are received after termination of the salesperson's agreement to perform services for the company. - c.
 The salesperson did not perform any services for the company after termination and before the end of the year. - d.
 The salesperson enters into a covenant not to compete against the company for at least 1 year after the date of termination. - e.
 The amount of the payments depends primarily on policies sold by the salesperson or credited to the salesperson's account during the last year of the service agreement or to the extent those policies remain in force for some period after termination, or both. - f.
 The amount of the payments does not depend at all on length of service or overall earnings from the company (regardless of whether eligibility for payment depends on length of service).